 When families lost loved ones in Pakistan, you served them a Christmas meal, bringing them some joy in the midst of their sorrow.
 When a mother couldn’t afford to bury her son after he was shot in a terrorist attack at his university in Kenya, you footed the bill, giving her dignity and grace in a time of despair.

 As Kinship United has grown, so have the number of crisis situations within our ministry.
-That’s why we are creating the Emergency Response Fund, because we need to be able to act fast when tragedy strikes.
+And we need to be able to act fast when tragedy strikes.

 Could you become a monthly sustainer of the Emergency Response Fund?
 A gift of any amount will make you a hero.
 By stepping up to the plate in an emergency, you could show a hurting world that love still conquers evil, and that Jesus is still King.